proyetei/AttendEase/README.md

 In the initial run, run EncodeGenerator.py and AddDatatoDatabse.py to generate image encoding and store the initial data in database
 After that, run main.py to use the attendance system.

+## Technologies used:
+- Python
+- OpenCV
+- CVZone